1996–97 Wright State Raiders men's basketball team: New Recruits

 Walk-ons Steve Yeagle, and Anthony Brown rounded out the recruiting class.

 Coaching Change

 On November 11, head coach Ralph Underhill attended the MCC preseason media event in Indianapolis.
 Upon returning home he was arrested for shoplifting at a local grocery store.
 Four days later he was fired, an event that quickly became a media circus.

-Long time assistant coach Jim Brown took over as head coach to lead the very young Raiders team into what many thought was the most difficult schedule the team had yet faced.
+Jim Brown was appointed head coach following his tenure as an assistant coach.
+The Raiders team for that season included several inexperienced players and a schedule that included multiple high-ranking opponents.

 Aftermath

 Coach Jim Brown and his staff were let go at the end of the season.

 Coach Brown had been with the program since it began varsity play in 1970.
 The University of Dayton grad had become a Raider and was inducted into the Raider’s Hall of Fame in 2009.
 Brown became the Northmont high school basketball coach in 1997 had a very successful 16 season tenure.
 Following this he joined the Wright State Raiders radio broadcast team as color commentator.